Gluten-Free Pumpkin Cheesecake, Darling.

 This is a silky, creamy pumpkin cheesecake that begs for a party.
 Or a family rumpus.
 One of many last hurrahs as daylight dwindles darkly toward the Winter Solstice low point, flickering her last sigh Northward before the pale glare of January dawns in all her cold and sober glory (and I step- ever so gingerly- on the reality check scale).
 And maybe sigh.
 A little hint of a sigh.

-Because even though it is pre-Halloween, pre-Thanksgiving, pre-Christmas, pre-Hannukah (and all that pre-winter holiday jazz) I can already see that the annual jean shrinkage has begun.
-You know- that time of year when (mysteriously!) my favorite jeans come damp-dry out of the dryer a size too small.
+Because even though it is pre-Thanksgiving, pre-Christmas, pre-Hannukah and all the pre-holiday jazz I can already see that the annual jean shrinkage has begun.
+It's that time of year when (mysteriously!) my favorite jeans come damp-dry out of the dryer a size too small.
 And that familiar jolly pie roll affectionately known as Doris is itching to start rolling her merry way up and out of my favorite black leggings.
 It's rather comical.
 And honestly, she makes me smile.
 I pat her affectionately.

 Like a pet bunny.